Jesse Chavez: Toronto Blue Jays (second stint)

 On November 20, 2015, the Athletics traded Chavez to the Blue Jays for Liam Hendriks.
 He and the Blue Jays did not come to an agreement before the salary arbitration deadline on January 15, 2016.
 Chavez was seeking $4 million, while the Blue Jays countered at $3.6 million.
-On February 6, it was announced that Chavez had won his arbitration case.
+On February 6, it was announced Chavez had won his arbitration case.
 Chavez entered spring training in competition for the fifth starter role with Aaron Sanchez, Drew Hutchison, and Gavin Floyd.
-On March 28, it was announced that Sanchez would be the team's fifth starter, and Chavez would begin the season in the bullpen.
+On March 28, it was announced Sanchez would be the team's fifth starter, and Chavez would begin the season in the bullpen.
 On May 17, 2016, Chavez was suspended for 3 games after he intentionally hit Texas Rangers batter Prince Fielder on May 15 after the Blue Jays and Rangers had a bench clearing brawl in the top of the 8th that resulted in Rougned Odor punching José Bautista after Bautista slid hard into Odor to break up a double play.
 Chavez pitched to a 1–2 record, 4.57 ERA, and 42 strikeouts in 411/3 innings before being traded.

 Los Angeles Dodgers

 On August 1, 2016, the Blue Jays traded Chavez to the Los Angeles Dodgers for Mike Bolsinger.
-He appeared in 23 games for the Dodgers with a 4.21 ERA.
+He appeared in 23 games for the Dodgers, posting a 4.21 ERA with 21 strikeouts across 25 2/3 innings of work.

 Los Angeles Angels

 On November 11, 2016, Chavez signed a one-year, $5.75 million contract with the Los Angeles Angels.
 Chavez was chosen to start in the Angels rotation at the beginning of the season due to the bevy of injuries.
-Chavez made 21 starts, going 5–9 with a 5.24 ERA before being put in the bullpen after the All Star Break.
+Chavez made 21 starts, going 5–9 with a 5.24 ERA before being put in the bullpen after the All-Star Break.
 Chavez finished the season 7–11 in 38 games, 21 starts.